 While I must say that if the former is true, I’m moving to Mars, if it’s the latter that winds up being the case, well, I can live with that.
 Every good tuna connoisseur knows the tuna that goes into sandwiches is not sushi grade — in reality, it doesn’t work as tuna salad unless it’s a little beat up and just the right shade of beige.
-If the fact that it’s cooked and mixed with other delicious things to make one of my favourite tuna salads around means that tuna DNA is undetectable, I don’t really mind!
+If the fact that it’s cooked and mixed with other delicious things to make one of my favorite tuna salads around means that tuna DNA is undetectable, I don’t really mind!

 Also of note is that even though the lab used by the Times couldn’t find “amplifiable tuna DNA,” it isn’t the only one who tested Subway’s tuna.
 Inside Edition did a similar experiment and found that there was actual tuna in Subway’s tuna salad.
 Another thing worth mentioning?
 The lawsuit against Subway has now softened its claims, and is simply questioning whether or not Subway’s tuna is pure yellowfin and skipjack tuna — a very different question than whether or not it’s tuna at all.
 (And, again, not the kind of thing that matters for a true tuna connoisseur).

 In case you’re thinking that I’m taking this all a little bit too seriously, rest assured that I am not alone in my Subway Tuna Is Perfect Tuna feelings.
 As Leora said to me, “Subway tuna is the first real tuna I ever knew as a child, and so to question its authenticity is to question the existence of tuna altogether.”
 She explains: “Subway tuna is nostalgic, it's the tuna fish sandwiches we grew up on and still treasure.”
 Plus, it’s just excellently made.
 “Does it have lots of mayo in it?
 Yes.
-But we here at Refinery29 do not shy away from mayo,” Leora continues, defending Subway tuna’s honour, “and this shouldn't discount Subway tuna's tuna-ness just because it doesn't meet society's manufactured standards for tuna fish sandwiches.
+But we here at Refinery29 do not shy away from mayo,” Leora continues, defending Subway tuna’s honor, “and this shouldn't discount Subway tuna's tuna-ness just because it doesn't meet society's manufactured standards for tuna fish sandwiches.
 This is a smear campaign and I won't allow it.”

 This entire encounter with Subway tuna heretics has only confirmed my belief that Subway tuna is a spiritual experience and nobody can take that away from me.
 But lucikly, nobody has to, because, as a Subway spokesperson wrote to me: “Subway Restaurants serve 100% wild-caught tuna… DNA testing is simply not a reliable way to identify denatured proteins, like Subway’s tuna, which was cooked before it was tested.”
 Simply put: This is one religious experience that’s fully backed up by science.